Iron-clay body is a major characteristic of Tenmoku teacups.

 Does this situation indicate that the teacup is fake?

-(Note: excluding those fake Jianzhan teacups made with white porcelain or yellow mud body)
+(Note: excluding those fake Tenmoku teacups made with white porcelain or yellow mud body)

-Regarding this point, we need to discuss the manufacturing process of Jianzhan teacups.
+Regarding this point, we need to discuss the manufacturing process of Tenmoku teacups.

 Porcelain is divided into "reduction firing" and "oxidation firing", which are the two major turning points in ceramic firing, representing two completely different concepts.